 “I talked to one of my professors today.
 She is a very smart lady.
 Has a PhD in finance and used to work for a hedge fund here in New York.
 She used to be a professor at Baruch College.
 She [started] telling me that she is planning on moving away from trading options because they are too ‘risky’ and she had lost a lot of money trading them.
 I went ahead and asked her, ‘Do you know anything about trend following?’
 She literary blew me away.
 She said to me and I’m quoting, ‘Don’t waist your time money and energy, I don’t believe in that, it doesn’t work nor do my colleagues believe it either.’
 She did not give me a minute to talk about it.
 I then asked her what she though about Long Term Capital Management.
 She said, ‘They are very smart people.
 You can’t blame them for what happened.’
 I said, ‘Who is it to blame?’
 She said, ‘It is the market.
 It was volatile.'”

-Michael Covel sums it up: I know very few people who work for the “man” who become the “man”.
-Assuming that by working for the big guy that you will one day become the big guy is just that — an assumption.
-Keep that in mind as you think about any life endeavor and as you think about any reason why someone takes a “job” – PhD or not is irrelevant.
+I know very few people who work for the “man” who become the “man”.
+Assuming that working for the big guy will one day allow you to become the big guy is just that–an assumption.
+Keep that in mind as you think about any life endeavor and as you think about any reason someone takes a “job” – PhD or not is irrelevant.
 Not all PhDs (and you only have to take a look at the academic world) are motivated entrepreneurial competitors capable of killing it in the real world.
 That’s not a knock against PhD degree winners, but it is also a proper reminder that a PhD doesn’t mean or guarantee success.